-1) To ensure a solid database for social reporting on stability and changes in living arrangements and well-being in Switzerland, that complements data collected by the Swiss Federal Statistical Office;

-2) To promote opportunities for quantitative social science research, by making highquality data available to Swiss social scientists and to the international social science research community.
+- 1) To ensure a solid database for social reporting on stability and changes in living arrangements and well-being in Switzerland, that complements data collected by the Swiss Federal Statistical Office; - 2) To promote opportunities for quantitative social science research, by making highquality data available to Swiss social scientists and to the international social science research community.

-The design and content of the SHP is based on insights from the social sciences and the experiences made by various panel surveys1 in Europe and North America (Budowski et al. 1998, Budowski et al. 2001, Joye and Scherpenzeel 1997).
+The design and content of the SHP is based on insights from the social sciences and the experiences made by various panel surveys in Europe and North America (Budowski et al. 1998, Budowski et al. 2001, Joye and Scherpenzeel 1997).
 Like other household panels, the SHP is an instrument to fine-tune our conceptions and analyses of social dynamics (Budowski et al. 2001, Berthoud and Gershuny 2000, Rose 1995).
 The SHP allows the study of the effects of changes at the macrosocial level on the living conditions of households and individuals, the manner in which these changes affect the individuals and households, and how they produce social change on a microsocial level.
 The data collected from household panels allow not only estimating gross transitions but also providing an "understanding" of the transitions observed.
 In other words, by observing the same individuals over time we can study overall change as well as the flow of movements between the various states and to establish links of causality between different factors and events.

-1 Panel data is data collected about the same units at more than one point in time.
-It allows for insights into dynamic transformations - social processes and changes across time (Menard 2002).
+dynamic transformations - social processes and changes across time (Menard 2002).
 Instead of simply taking a snapshot of people and households at one given point in time, by interviewing the same households and their members annually, panel data enable the observation of changes for the same entities.